Comments Closed: A First

 It’ll be very interesting to see if the comment volume holds up over the next few weeks.

-Bloggingblogscommentscommunity carecommunity managementJournalismJournalists
+BloggingBlogscommentscommunity carecommunity managementJournalismJournalists

 Adam Tinworth Twitter

-Adam is a lecturer, trainer and writer.
-He's been a blogger for over 20 years, and a journalist for more than 30.
-He lectures on audience strategy and engagement at City, University of London.
+Adam is a digital journalism lecturer, trainer and writer.
+He's been a blogger for over 20 years, a journalist for 30 and teaches audience strategy and engagement at City St George’s, London.

 Comments